Social Studies Electives

 Cultural Diversity (909)

-• 0.5 credit, Grade 10-12, Weight 1.0, Offered 2025-26
+0.5 credit, Grade 10-12, Weight 1.0, Offered 2026-27

 Holocaust & Genocide Studies (903)

-• 0.5 credit, Grade 10-12, Weight 1.0, Offered 2025-26
+0.5 credit, Grade 10-12, Weight 1.0, Offered 2026-27

-• This course is designed to be an in–depth study of the complex factors contributing to the Holocaust, and the events of 1933–1945.
+This course is designed to be an in–depth study of the complex factors contributing to the Holocaust, and the events of 1933–1945.
 The goal of this course is to explore, analyze and evaluate the impact of the genocide on post–war Europe and generations to come.
 We will look at the Holocaust both chronologically and thematically.
 Students will understand the nature of human prejudices, study the rise of Nazi Germany, analyze the complexity of choice and individual responsibility, and examine relevance to contemporary society.
 Major topics include anti–Semitism, Nazi ideology, ghettos, the “Final Solution”, and resistance.

 Psychology (905)

-• 0.5 credit, Grade 11-12, Weight 1.0, Offered Every Year
+0.5 credit, Grade 11-12, Weight 1.0, Offered Every Year

-• This Psychology course provides students with an approach to the study of human behavior and mental processes.
-The content will explore various aspects of human behavior including theories of personality, aspects of thought processes, states of consciousness, motivation and emotion, and basic areas of mental illnesses.
+This course provides students with an approach to the study of human behavior and mental processes.
+The content will explore various aspects of human behavior, including theories of personality, aspects of thought processes, states of consciousness, motivation and emotion, and basic areas of mental illnesses.
 This elective course will increase students’ awareness of how the science of psychology can be applied to better understand their own everyday environment.

 AP U.S. History (200AP) [NCAA]

-• 1.0 credit, Grade 10, Weight 1.2, Offered 2025-26
+1.0 credit, Grade 11-12, Weight 1.2, Offered 2026-27

-• The AP U.S. History course is designed to provide students with the analytic skills and factual knowledge necessary to deal critically with the problems and materials in U.S. history.
+The AP U.S. History course is designed to provide students with the analytic skills and factual knowledge necessary to deal critically with the problems and materials in U.S. history.
 The program prepares students for intermediate and advanced college courses by making demands upon them equivalent to those made by full–year introductory college courses.
 Students should learn to assess historical materials—their relevance to a given interpretive problem, reliability, and importance—and to weigh the evidence and interpretations presented in historical scholarship.
 This course will develop the skills necessary to arrive at conclusions based on an informed judgment and to present reasons and evidence clearly and persuasively in essay format.
-Prerequisite: Teacher Recommendation from Honors Global Studies
+Prerequisite: Teacher Recommendation from Honors Global Studies.